HIV CAPACITY BUILDING ASSISTANCE

 TECHNICAL ASSISTANCE

-Helping individuals and organizations to provide more effective HIV prevention services.
+Short- and long-term project support for organizations to provide more effective and culturally-responsive HIV prevention services.

 What We Focus On